getporter/porter/docs/content/quickstart.md

 ## Show

-To see information about a specific bundle after it's installed, use the `porter show` command with the name of the bundle.
+To see information about an installation, use the `porter show` command with the name of the installation.

 ```
 porter show HELLO